Eswatini Privacy Centre

 Information for Good®

-We're in an era of rapid digital transformation where consumers demand more access to seamless, personalised products and services online.
-But the currency of personal data that fuels this platform economic boom poses threats to individuals and endangers corporate security.
+We are in an era of rapid digital transformation where consumers demand more access to seamless, personalised products and services online.
+But the currency of personal information that fuels this platform economic boom poses threats to individuals and endangers corporate security.

 Now more than ever — and likely more so in the future — consumers and corporates need new levels of trust and transparency.

 As a global information and insights company, TransUnion seeks to make trust possible.
-We do this by curating an accurate and comprehensive picture of each consumer so they're safely and reliably represented in the marketplace.
+We do this by curating an accurate and comprehensive picture of each consumer, so they are safely and reliably represented in the marketplace.
 This enables businesses and consumers to transact with confidence and achieve great things.
 We call this Information for Good.

-Although we're part of a larger group, this notice covers only the activities of TransUnion companies within the Kingdon of Eswatini.
+Although we are part of a larger group, this notice covers only the activities of TransUnion companies within the Kingdom of Eswatini.

 Contact details

-Contact us about personal data issues, including the contents of this notice via:
+Contact us about personal information issues, including the contents of this notice via:

-TransUnion limits the use and disclosure of personal data to the terms of the following legislation:
+TransUnion limits the use and disclosure of personal information to the terms of the following legislation:

 • Consumer Credit Act;

-• Data Proteciton Act, 2022 relating to the protection of personal data and privacy; and
+• Data Protection Act, 2022 relating to the protection of personal information and privacy; and

 • any other applicable laws.